-- Staying on the Bending tab, change the Flange restraint to No restraint - Enter the attribute name as Roof beam line. - Click the Apply button to add the attribute to the & treeview. - Switch to the General tab and change the Ratio of net area to gross area to 1.0 - Switch to the Compression tab and for the Major axis change the 'Unbraced length from' to Combined line but for the Minor axis and Torsion settings, leave as Line. - Enter the attribute name as Roof beam combined line - Click the Apply button to add the attribute to the streeview.
+- Switch to the General tab and with 'Steel fabrication' set as Hot rolled section, 'Steel product standard' set as EN 10025-2 and 'Steel grade' set as S 275, change the Ratio of net area to gross area to 1.0 - Select the Compression tab and for the Major axis change the 'Unbraced length from' to Combined line but for the Minor axis and Torsion settings, leave as Line. - Enter the attribute name as Roof beam combined line - Click the Apply button to add the attribute to the \$\limes\$ treeview.